yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/debezium-connector-yugabytedb.md

 ### Transformers

-There are three transformers available: YBExtractNewRecordState, ExtractTopic and PGCompatible.
+There are three transformers available: YBExtractNewRecordState, ExtractTopic, and PGCompatible.

 #### YBExtractNewRecordState SMT